-To be eligible to apply for graduate research degrees, you're normally required to have completed at least a four year Australian Bachelor degree or overseas equivalent and achieved an overall average of greater than 75% in the final year of the degree.
+To be eligible to apply for graduate research courses, you're normally required to have completed at least a four year Australian Bachelor course or overseas equivalent and achieved an overall average of greater than 75% in the final year of the course.

 You're also normally required to have completed a research project/component that accounts for at least 25% of your year's work at 4th year undergraduate or masters level.

 Some courses may have higher or additional entry requirements and a pre-application process.
 Check the course you're interested in to learn what these are.

 If you have a student visa to study in Australia you're legally required to enrol in full-time study in a CRICOS-registered course.
 You will need to maintain visa length Overseas Student Health Cover (OSHC) and can either arrange this through the University when you accept your offer or purchase your own OSHC from one of the providers approved by the Australian Government.
 You may also need to do additional character and health tests where required by the Department of Home Affairs.

 For more information on student visas, see Department of Home Affairs

 Requirements vary by course.
 Usually, to apply for a graduate research course, you first need to determine your research topic and find a supervisor.
 Some graduate schools advertise available projects.
 Visit Find a Course for the requirements of the course that interests you.
 You will need to be able to commit to the workload required by the course.